Support from DADZ4DADZ caring for children with disabilities and or SEN in the UK

 We appreciate that being prepared can take a bit of time but once you are you will always be prepared and in the long term you will save time overall.
 Making your home life an easier place to be as you will be prepared for anything.

-Not all of the above advice will works for all, please read and take what suits you and your lives.
-If anyone knows of any techniques and information that has helped them and may help others please emails us on email@example.com”
+Not all of the above advice will work for all, please read and take what suits you and your lives.
+If anyone knows of any techniques and information that has helped them and may help others please emails us on firstname.lastname@example.org”

 Also for additional assistance you can search for the closest support for parents, carers, caring for children with disabilities in your area by simply entering your post code.
 CLICK HERE